 Marly’s Ghost, my fourth novel, is a Valentine’s Day retelling of A Christmas Carol, illustrated by my friend Brian Selznick.
 To write it, I went through A Christmas Carol and remixed it – took phrases and themes and created a new version, centering around a boy named Ben whose girlfriend, Marly, has just died.
 When he looks like he’s giving up on life, Marly reappears in ghost form – and sends some other ghosts to get him to embrace life again.
 It was a hard book to write – it’s about both love and grief, two very difficult things to capture truthfully.
 But I genuinely don’t see any reason to write a book if it doesn’t feel like a challenge.

 My next book came unexpectedly.
 My friend Rachel Cohn proposed that we write a back-and-forth novel, with her writing from a girl’s perspective and me writing from a boy’s.
 The result is Nick and Norah’s Infinite Playlist, a kick-ass love story that we wrote over a summer without really planning it out.
 It just happened, and it was one of the best writing experiences I ever had.
-It has even been bought for the movies – stay tuned on that front.

 A different kind of collaboration is The Full Spectrum: A New Generation of Writing About Gay, Lesbian, Bisexual, Transgender, Questioning, and Other Identities, an anthology I co-edited with my best friend Billy Merrell.
 It contains true stories from LGBTQ writers under the age of 23, and the Lambda Award for Best LBGTQ Children’s/Teen Book.

-Other anthologies I’ve edited or co-edited include: 21 Proms, a collection of prom stories by YA authors, co-edited with Daniel Ehrenhaft; Friends, an anthology of middle-grade friendship stories, co-edited with Ann M. Martin; and three PUSH anthologies of the bst young writers and artists in America: You Are Here, This Is Now (2002), Where We Are, What We See (2005), We Are Quiet, We Are Loud (2008).
+Other anthologies I’ve edited or co-edited include: 21 Proms, a collection of prom stories by YA authors, co-edited with Daniel Ehrenhaft; Friends, an anthology of middle-grade friendship stories, co-edited with Ann M. Martin; and three PUSH anthologies of the best young writers and artists in America: You Are Here, This Is Now (2002), Where We Are, What We See (2005), We Are Quiet, We Are Loud (2008).
 Another PUSH anthology is This is PUSH, featuring new work from all of the authors who’ve written for PUSH.
 A list of all the anthologies I’ve been in can be found here.

 My sixth novel, Wide Awake, starts with the election of the first gay Jewish president, and is about two boyfriends who must go to Kansas when the election results are threatened.
 In many ways, it’s a “sequel in spirit” to Boy Meets Boy, since it’s about many of the same things – love, friendship tolerance, and taking a stand for what you believe in.
 It was written right after the 2004 election, and published right before the 2006 election, which made me hope that a gay Jewish president was a closer reality than I might have thought.
 (No, I have no intention to run.
 But if you read the book now, it’s sometimes how eerie how it echoes the 2008 race.)